bioFAM/MOFA/README.md

 In practice, however, we observed that the solutions are highly consistent, particularly for strong factors.
 However, one should always assess the robustness and do a proper model selection.
 For this we recommend to train the model multiple times and check the robustness of the factors across the different solutions.
 For downstream analysis a single model can be chosen based on the best value of the Evidence Lower Bound (ELBO).
 We provide functions for these two steps, which are explained in the vignette *Integration of simulated data* (`vignette("MOFA_example_simulated")`).

 **(Q) How does MOFA handle missing values?**
-It simpy ignores them, there is no a priori imputation step required.
-In fact, matrix factorisation models are known to be very robust to the presence of large amounts of missing values.
+It simpy ignores them, there is no hidden imputation step.
+Matrix factorisation models are known to be very robust to the presence of missing values!

 **(Q) How can I do Gene Set Enrichment Analysis?**
 First, you need to create your binary gene set matrix where rows are feature sets and columns are features (genes).
 We have manually processed some of Reactome and MSigDB gene sets for mouse and human.
 Contact us if you would like to use the data.